The following is a compilation of interesting tips I found when upgrading to 11g.

 RMAN> startup restrict

-RMAN> backup database plus archivelog format '' tag pre-upgrade;
+RMAN> backup database plus archivelog format '

 RMAN> shutdown immediate